Skip to main content

 T3 Whirl Trio Interchangeable Styling Wand

-The wand has five lights that each indicate a heat setting, though I wasn’t sure how many degrees each one reaches, and the instructions don’t clarify other than to say that the maximum temperature is 410°F. I chose the second setting closest to the top because I typically choose the second or third highest heat range and watched the lights cascade upward until they reached my chosen (but unknown) temperature.
+The wand features five lights, each corresponding to a heat setting.
+Still, I couldn’t determine the exact temperature range for each setting, as the instructions only mention the maximum temperature of 410°F. I chose the second setting closest to the top because I typically choose the second or third highest heat range, and watched the lights cascade upward until they reached my chosen (but unknown) temperature.

 The wand was easy to wield and wrap my hair around, and the result was spiral curls that I finger-combed for my desired tousled, curly waves.
 I enjoyed the glossiness of the barrels, which are undeniably beautiful in white with rose gold trim.